umbraco/UmbracoDocs/umbraco-cloud/frequently-asked-questions.md

 These details alone do not fully determine whether Umbraco Cloud is the right fit for your needs.

-Each website can have different performance requirements based on how it's built and configured.
-To get a better understanding of whether Umbraco Cloud can handle your specific website, we recommend running a load test.
-This test simulates real-world traffic and can help you understand the amount of computation power and resources your website will require.
+Each website can have different performance requirements based on how it is built and configured.
+We recommend running a load test, to learn whether Umbraco Cloud can handle your specific website.
+This test simulates real-world traffic and can help you understand the computation power and resources your website will require.

 There are user-friendly tools available, such as [LoadNinja](https://loadninja.com/), which can help you conduct these simulations.
 By doing this, you'll have a much clearer picture of whether Umbraco Cloud can support your website effectively.